normanlol/vidpolaris-old/README.md

 ![A screenshot of VidPolaris - Velvet Theme](https://i.ibb.co/qB7rKd7/image.png) Velvet theme.
 *screenshots taken on june 11, 2020 at (around) 6:50pm*

-## powered by
-see [here](https://github.com/n0rmancodes/vidpolarisAPI/blob/master/README.md#sources) for all sources that run this site.

 ## instances